Ross Jennings (singer)

-Ross William Jennings (born 7 February 1984) is a British progressive metal singer, most known for being a founder member and the lead vocalist of the bands Haken and Novena.
+Ross William Jennings (born 7 February 1984) is an English progressive metal singer, most known for being a founding member and the lead vocalist of the bands Haken and Novena.
 As of 2023, he has released seven albums with Haken (Aquarius, Visions, The Mountain, Affinity, Vector, Virus, and Fauna), one with Novena (Eleventh Hour), three with Redados (Too Tired for Sleep, One Way Conversations and Turbo Torture: Train Like Dogs...Ride Like Gods) and one solo album (A Shadow of My Future Self).

+Early life

 Jennings was born on 7 February 1984 in Salisbury, Wiltshire, and moved to Sutton, London at an early age.
 His first experience with music was being taken to classical concerts which sparked little passion in him.
 He slowly grew to enjoy other genres alongside the music his father would play, mainly Pink Floyd and Crosby, Stills & Nash.
 This would prompt him to take short guitar lessons at age eight.
 At age sixteen, he became rhythm guitarist in a local band called Lost Child where he would play covers of popular bands at the time like Radiohead at bars in Croydon.
 He began singing as a hobby at karaoke bars and is completely self-taught.